SocksTheWolf/streamdeck-solrocktts/README.md

 # Solrock TTS Streamdeck Plugin
  A plugin for the Elgato Streamdeck to manage your Solrock TTS overlay without the dashboard open.
 Currently only supports the Skip TTS function through the API.

-# Installing
+# Download/Installing

- Go to the releases tab, download the **com.mmattdonk.solrock.streamDeckPlugin** file.
+ [Go to the releases tab](https://github.com/SocksTheWolf/streamdeck-solrocktts/releases/latest/), download the **com.mmattdonk.solrock.streamDeckPlugin** file.
 Double click to install.

 # Set up